This post may contain affiliate links. For more information, read my disclosure policy.

 Expert Tips

 • If you’ve decided that raisins aren’t for you, that’s okay.
-You can either leave them out entirely, or replace them with chocolate chips!
+You can either leave them out entirely, or make chocolate chip oatmeal cookies!

 • This dough needs to be chilled.
 It is a step that cannot be skipped, so plan ahead!

 • I use quick oats because they are lighter and chewier.
-If you have old-fashioned oats (rolled oats) on hand, or just really want to use them – go ahead.
-Just note that they will be a lot bulkier.
-Or process them in a blender or food processor (just pulse a few times) to break them down before adding to the cookie dough.
+If you have old-fashioned oats (rolled oats) on hand, process them in a blender or food processor (just pulse a few times) to break them down before adding to the cookie dough.

 stacked oatmeal cookies with raisins on a drying rack.